 - 12.1.5 who should be informed: Head?
 Parents? the School's Designated Safeguarding Lead?
-Children's Social Care? the Police? - 12.1.6 can the alleged bully be questioned without disclosing the victim's identity? - 12.1.7 what is the likely outcome if the allegation proves to be correct? - 12.2 At this stage, the possible outcomes for an incident which is not too serious include: - there has been a misunderstanding which can be explained sympathetically to the alleged victim with advice to the alleged bully; or - 12.2.2 the complaint is justified in whole or in part, and further action will be needed. - 12.3 If at any stage the alleged bullying behaviour raises a safeguarding concern, the School's Safeguarding and Child Protection Policy and Procedure should be followed before further investigation is carried out.
+Children's Social Care? the Police? - 12.1.6 can the alleged bully be questioned without disclosing the victim's identity? - 12.1.7 what is the likely outcome if the allegation proves to be correct? - 12.2 At this stage, the possible outcomes for an incident which is not too serious include: - 12.2.1 there has been a misunderstanding which can be explained sympathetically to the alleged victim with advice to the alleged bully; or - 12.2.2 the complaint is justified in whole or in part, and further action will be needed. - 12.3 If at any stage the alleged bullying behaviour raises a safeguarding concern, the School's Safeguarding and Child Protection Policy and Procedure should be followed before further investigation is carried out.
 This will always be the case where sexting, intimate image abuse, cyberflashing or other harmful sexual behaviours are involved.
-Where bullying allegedly involves youth produced sexual imagery, staff will not view or forward sexual imagery reported to them and will follow the School's policy on sexting as set out in the School's Safeguarding and Child Protection Policy and Procedure. - 12.4 Otherwise, in cases where the pupil's Head of Year believes that serious bullying behaviour has occurred involving a pupil or has recurred after warnings have been given to the "bully", they will refer the matter to the Senior Deputy Head in the Senior School, the Assistant Head (Pastoral) of the Junior School, the Deputy Head of the Junior School or the Pre-School Lead as appropriate. - 12.5 Where appropriate, the Senior Deputy Head, the Assistant Head (Pastoral) of the Junior School, Deputy Head of the Junior School or Pre-School Lead will: - 12.5.1 interview the alleged victim, bully and any witnesses separately, in order to establish the facts of the case.
-He / she may decide to ask another member of staff to be present; and - 12.5.2 send a summary of their findings to the Head and, if relevant, the Head of the Junior School and other staff as appropriate. - 12.6 Together with the Head, the Senior Deputy Head, the Head of the Junior School, the Deputy Head of the Junior School, the Assistant Head (Pastoral) of the Junior School or the Pre-School Lead will decide on the action to be taken in accordance with this policy. - 12.7 The Head, Senior Deputy Head, Head of the Junior School, Deputy Head of the Junior School, Assistant Head (Pastoral) of the Junior School or Pre-School Lead will notify the parents of the victim and bully giving them details of the case and the action being taken.
-Such action may include further investigation and action in accordance with The PGS Behaviour Management Policy/ The PGS Discipline and Exclusions Policy, as relevant.
+Where bullying allegedly involves youth produced sexual imagery, staff will not view or forward sexual imagery reported to them and will follow the School's policy on sexting as set out in the School's Safeguarding and Child Protection Policy and Procedure. - 12.4 Otherwise, in cases where the pupil's Head of Year believes that serious bullying behaviour has occurred involving a pupil or has recurred after warnings have been given to the "bully", they will refer the matter to the Senior Deputy Head and Deputy Head (Pastoral) in the Senior School, the Deputy Head Pastoral of the Junior School or the Pre-School Lead as appropriate. - 12.5 Where appropriate, the Senior Deputy Head, the Deputy Head (Pastoral), the Deputy Head (Pastoral) of the Junior School, or Pre-School Lead will: - 12.5.1 interview the alleged victim, bully and any witnesses separately, in order to establish the facts of the case.
+He / she may decide to ask another member of staff to be present; and - 12.5.2 send a summary of their findings (via a completed Incident Report) to the Head and, if relevant, the Head of the Junior School and other staff as appropriate. - 12.6 Together with the Head, the Senior Deputy Head, The Deputy Head (Pastoral), the Head of the Junior School, the Deputy Head (Pastoral) of the Junior School or the Pre-School Lead will decide on the action to be taken in accordance with this policy. - 12.7 The Head, Senior Deputy Head, Deputy Head (Pastoral), Head of the Junior School, Deputy Head (Pastoral) of the Junior School, or the Pre-School Lead will notify the parents of the victim and bully giving them details of the case and the action being taken.
+Such action may include further investigation and action in accordance with The PGS Behaviour and Relationships Policy/ The PGS Discipline and Exclusions Policy, as relevant.